 After I was satisfied with whining, I started thinking about the actual race.
 I promised myself back in January that this year was the year I stopped making excuses as to why I could not do something.
 Something always happens and there is always a reason why I should not be able to run my best race.
 In March we were late and started by ourselves.
 The hills in STL were brutally challenging.
 In Madison I faced "extreme temperatures" (haha) less than four weeks after having surgery.
 And despite these circumstances, I have managed to improve my time every single race.
 I had no reason to mentally psyche myself out before this race.
 Defeating myself before the race even started over a hungry tummy would be counterproductive.
 So I decided I would suck it up, run my hardest, and break two hours.

-The 2 seconds I stopped to take this pic could have
+The 2 seconds I stopped to take this pic could have made all the difference |

 I knew I could do it in under 2 at mile 5.
 I felt even better about my chances at mile 8.
 I got goosebumps at mile 12 because I felt like I was either going to throw up or pass out.
 I told myself I could do both after I finished.
 When I finished the race, I knew I was either just over or just under two hours.
 I called my parents out of excitement.
 My mom got online to check my official time: 2:00.01.
 I missed my goal by two seconds.
 I was (and still am) torn between feelings of accomplishment and disappointment.